 Would I invest in West Philadelphia?
 I would.
 I haven’t.
 If I had I would be enjoying a 78.3% equity increase this year.
 And I think people will always want to live there.
 Because it makes sense.
 Okay, I’m going to wrap this up; but 1st some quick numbers I think are of interest:

 19130 The Art Museum / Fairmount neighborhoods surprised me; but seeing the Old City, 19106 numbers it makes sense that Fairmount is just up by 6.1%

 19121 Brewerytown really surprised me with a dramatically low number of minus 2.0%.
-To be honest I would have had Brewerytown up by 25%; but it’s actually down at minus 2%.
+To be honest, I would have had Brewerytown up by 25%, but it’s actually down at minus 2%.
 This is extremely interesting and something to look into further.
 I’m sure I’m going to be focused on this for next quarter’s podcast.
-It’s interesting in this discussion; but also to me personally was we own rental property here.
+It’s interesting in this discussion; but also to me personally as we own rental property here.